 \subsection{Scenarios}

 According to Gao \emph{et al}. \cite{gao_frontiers22}, the scenarios commonly used in evaluating human-aware navigation are: \texttt{Passing}, \texttt{Crossing}, \texttt{Overtaking}, \texttt{Approaching}, \texttt{Following/Accompanying} and a \texttt{Combination} of those.
-In this evaluation we employ the basic scenarios for \texttt{Passing} and \texttt{Crossing}, and a \texttt{Combined} scenario with humans showing different individual behaviors.
-In the Fig. \ref{fig:scenarios} we can see the \texttt{Passing} scenario in the left image, in which the robot must reach the other side of the room and there are two people walking in the opposite direction.
-In case of the \texttt{Crossing} scenario, center image of Fig. \ref{fig:scenarios}, the robot must reach again the opposite side of the room while crossing with four people: two of them walk perpendicularly to the robot direction, and the other two walk diagonally.
-Finally, the right image presents the \texttt{Combined} scenario with three people showing different reactions to the presence of the robot: a "regular" navigation, which deal with the robot as a another human; a "curious" reaction, in which the human agent carefully approaches the robot; and "threatening" reaction, in which the human agent will insistently try to block the robot pass.
+In this evaluation, we employ the basic scenarios for \texttt{Passing} and \texttt{Crossing}, and a \texttt{Combined} scenario with humans showing different individual behaviors.
+In Fig. \ref{fig:scenarios} we can see the \texttt{Passing} scenario in the left image, in which the robot must reach the other side of the room while two people are walking in the opposite direction.
+In case of the \texttt{Crossing} scenario, center image of Fig. \ref{fig:scenarios}, the robot must again reach the opposite side of the room while crossing with four people: two of them walk perpendicularly in the robot's direction, and the other two walk diagonally.
+Finally, the right image presents the \texttt{Combined} scenario with three people showing different reactions to the presence of the robot: a ``regular'' navigation, which deals with the robot as a another human; a ``curious'' reaction, in which the human agent carefully approaches the robot; and a ``threatening'' reaction, in which the human agent will insistently try to block the robot from passing.